Asset selection is central to the successful implementation of our strategy.

 We focus on locations where there is strong tenant demand against limited supply of appropriate properties.

-Concentrating on smaller lot sizes under £10 million in average and 200,000 sq.ft. in size means that active asset management can achieve greater results.
+Concentrating on smaller lot sizes (typically ‘mid box’ properties as opposed to smaller multi-let and larger distribution centres over 300,000 sq ft) under 200,000 sq.ft. in size means that active asset management can achieve greater results.

 We are happy to take on properties with flexible short or medium-term tenancies, enabling us to effectively manage the assets and sign high-quality new tenants on strong covenants with longer-term leases.